release-engineering/greenwave/docs/package-specific-policies.rst

         rules:
           - !PassingTestCaseRule {test_case_name: dist.depcheck}

-the decision_context it is not really important at the very moment.

 *NB*.
 It is not possible to insert a RemoteRule inside a gating.yaml file.
 This will provoke an error.